braboj/protocol-hvlp/README.md

 ### 3. Open a new command terminal for the broker

+Type `set PYTHONPATH=.` to add the root folder to the module search paths.

 Type `python broker.py <IP ADDR> <PORT>` to start the broker.
 If omitted the default IP is 127.0.0.1 and the default port is 65432.

 ![img.png](assets/broker_start.png)

 ### 4. Open a new command terminal for a client

+Type `set PYTHONPATH=.` to add the root folder to the module search paths.

 Type `python client.py <SERVER ADDR> <PORT>` to start the client.
 If omitted the default server address is 127.0.0.1 and the default port s 65432.